purrbot-site/PurrBotAPI/README.md

 - to show a image-preview in Discord.

 **It can NOT be used**:
-- As a valid image-link (To show it in embeds f.e.)
+- As a valid image-link (At least not directly...
+There are ways, to f.e. use it in embeds, but it can be complicated.)